-B. Modeling RTDM in PDDL
+5.2 Modelling RTDM in PDDL

-Planing Domain Description Language(PDDL)[27] is currently a standard language for describing planning domains and problems and it is widely accepted by state-of-the-art planning engines.
+Planning Domain Description Language(PDDL)[27] is currently a standard language for describing planning domains and problems and it is widely accepted by state-of-the-art planning engines.

 For our purpose we have use PDDL 2.1 [17] since it encapsulates features needed for representing temporal planning domains and problems.
 The environment of RTDM is modelled by using predicates or fluents.
 Predicates refers to relations between objects, for example, if a predicate (operational r1) is present in some state, then in this state the road r1 is operational, otherwise not.
-Fluents can operate with more (numerical) values, for instance, a fluent (Use r1) represents a current use of the road r1 which is in range $\langle 0, C(r1) \rangle$.
+Fluents can operate with more (numerical) values, for instance, a fluent ($use\ r1$) represents a current use of the road r1 which is in range <0, C(r1)>.

 Figure 3 depicts the planning operator drive (in PDDL 2.1 planning operators are called 'durative actions').
-Timestamps in which the operator can be executed are not explicitly modelled as operator's parameter in PDDL, only duration of operator's execution is defined :duration (= ?duration (length ?r)).
+Time-stamps in which the operator can be executed are not explicitly modelled as operator's parameter in PDDL, only duration of operator's execution is defined :duration (= ?duration (length ?r)).
 Time-stamps are, therefore, modelled relatively.
-Given the notation from the previous subsection, i.e., the operator is executed in a time-stamp t and the duration of its execution is Δt , at start refers to t, at end refers to $t + \Delta$ and over all refers to the interval $\langle t, t + \Delta t \rangle$ (note that over all can be only used for preconditions).
-To keep the consistency of the environment we cannot apply effects at the same time the precondition is being checked (e.g. apply (at start (decrease (head ?r) (val ?n))) at the same time when (at start (\geq (head ?r) (val ?n))) is being checked).
-This issue is handled by applying the effect just after the precondition has been checked, so for a very small ε the effects are applied in $t + \epsilon$ (at start) or in $t + \Delta t + \epsilon$ (at end).
-Another issue in PDDL 2.1 is impossibility to have a numeric parameter (all the parameters must be object types).
+The operator is executed in a time-stamp t and the duration of its execution is Δt , at start refers to t, at end refers to $t + \Delta t$ and over all refers to the interval <t, $t + \Delta t$.
+To keep the consistency of the environment we cannot apply effects at the same time the precondition is being checked (e.g. apply (at start (decrease (head ?r) (val ?n))) at the same time when (at start (>= (head ?r) (val ?n))) is being checked).
+This issue is handled by applying the effect just after the precondition has been checked, so for a very small ε the effects are applied in t + ε (at start) or in t + Δ t + ε (at end).
+Another issue in PDDL 2.1 is impossibility to have a numeric parameter.
 This issue can be handled by introducing a special object type num and a fluent (val ?n) which maps a numerical values to num objects.
+In all considered models, the goal of the planning problem is to route a certain number of vehicles through the network to the exit points, whilst minimising the makespan of the plan irrespective of any disruption in the network of connected roads.